 More recently, statutory assessment has been affected by coronavirus.
 See Coronavirus (COVID-19): school and college performance measures for current details of how this affects accountability measures.

 Statutory assessment and accountability in Key Stages 3 and 4

 September 2016 onwards

-Pupils enter secondary school with reading and maths test results expressed as scaled scores and whether they have achieved the required standard on the test.
-In 2019 they will also have Teacher Assessment in writing, stating which performance descriptor they were working at and, in science, stating whether they were working at the expected standard.
+In years not affected by coronavirus, pupils enter secondary school with reading and maths test results expressed as scaled scores and whether they have achieved the required standard on the test.
+From 2019 they also have Teacher Assessment in writing, stating which performance descriptor they were working at and, in science, stating whether they were working at the expected standard.
 Before 2019, they would also have had Teacher Assessments in reading and maths stating whether they were working at the expected standard.

 Assessments and reporting during year 7 are as for Y8 below.

 Ongoing formative teacher assessment/AfL (non-statutory).
 Periodic progress checks (non-statutory).
 Summative assessments against the end of year outcomes (non-statutory) or end of Key Stage outcomes (statutory).
 Reporting to parents (statutory)